 Hocking Hills, Ohio is a Family Blast for Hiking, Zip Lines

-September is a prime time for Southeast Michigan parents and kids to explore caves, waterfalls, trails and some speedy thrills with awesome views of nature
+Southeast Michigan parents and kids to can explore caves, waterfalls, trails and some speedy thrills with awesome views of nature

 Hocking Hills feels like a world apart.
 The towering, thick trees give way to gorges, caverns and waterfalls just begging you to have a look.
 For a weekend escape that's a little over a four-hour drive from metro Detroit, head to Hocking Hills State Park, about an hour southeast of Columbus, Ohio.

 Plan a few days away: There are a few chain hotels nearby, though most families rent a cabin (there are plenty!) or camp.
 So pack some good hiking shoes and extra socks, tap into your adventurous side and get ready to explore.

 Hocking Hills State Park isn't in one big area.
 It's spread into pockets of geological wonders and preserves with well-marked hiking trails.
 In other words, you'll drive from one hiking area to the next and walk the trail to your destination.